zopyx/fastapi-auth/README.md

 ## Pluggable authenticators

-This module supports a simple architecture to use multiple authenticator/authorization backends inside your FastAPI application.
-As an example, the authentication system can be configured for using the default RDBMS-based user management with an additional plugin for LDAP.
+This module provides a flexible architecture that allows the use of multiple authentication and authorization backends within your FastAPI application.
+For instance, you can configure the authentication system to use the default Relational Database Management System (RDBMS)-based user management, supplemented with an additional plugin for Lightweight Directory Access Protocol (LDAP).

 ### Example

-An `Authenticator` must provide an `authenticate(request: Request)` method that the related login parameters from a login request and returns a `Users` object.
-Authenticators must be registered with the `AUTHENTICATOR_REGISTRY`.
-The order of their execution is determined by their `position` parameter.
-`position=0` means that this `Authenticator` is used first, higher position means lower priority.
+An `Authenticator` is required to implement an `authenticate(request: Request)` method.
+This method should extract the login parameters from a login request and return a `Users` object.
+Authenticators need to be registered with the `AUTHENTICATOR_REGISTRY`.
+The execution order of the Authenticators is determined by their `position` parameter.
+A `position` of `0` indicates that the Authenticator is the first to be used.
+A higher `position` value signifies a lower priority.

 ```
 from fastapi import Request